 What are your plans for National French Fry Day (July 13th)?
 If you must plan a party, then make it weird.
-There’s no shortage of obscure national holidays that beg to be the center of an office party theme.
+There’s no shortage of Trendy food trucks that beg to be the center of an office party theme.
 Employees are bored with routine Cinco de Mayo fiestas.
 Here are some fun staff-party ideas.
 How about celebrating national Margarita Day, Pi Day, or Talk Like a Pirate Day instead?
 Match the catering menu with the holiday and let your team embrace the silly.

 This gratuitous spin on traditional office party themes will be a sure-fire hit with everyone—especially millennials.
 Gift your team with an afternoon off and plans to volunteer at a local charity.
 Pack your team into a van (each armed with a catered box lunch for fuel) and set out for an afternoon of meaningful service with the crew.

 People will be more inclined to attend a group gathering if you replace a run-of-the-mill team meeting with a casual, relaxed get-together.
-Combine happy hour with a team catch-up call.
+This office party theme combines happy hour with a team catch-up call.
 Let different teams host a Thirsty Thursday: they order the drinks and food they want provided as well as showcase their projects and other company news.

 Make Mondays bearable again using free coffee and pastries from a local shop.
 A quick Monday morning coffee session is the perfect alternative to traditional team building morale boosters.
 It expresses your gratitude for their hard work, provides a necessary caffeine buzz, and only lasts 20 to 30 minutes—an anti-party goer’s dream.

-One way to thwart typical office-party stiffness is to, well, get out of the office.
+One way to thwart typical office party stiffness is to, well, get out of the office.
 Head to the local park or drive-in theatre for a cinematic night beneath the stars.
-Play up the outdoor theme with picnic blankets and pillows.
+Play up the outdoor party theme with picnic blankets and pillows.
 Of course, no movie night is complete without the snacks.
 We’re thinking candy stations, popcorn machines, and soda fountains.
 What fun, these staff-party ideas, right?

 Get to know your team beyond work during “bring your family to work” day.
 Designate a few days when family is welcome at the office.
 Get creative.
 Employees are super productive when they feel supported and morale is high.
 Who better to help foster that type of environment than family?